manojgudi/senml_yang_draft/draft.md

 YANG organizes the data hierarchically in a tree format.
 The fundamental element of a YANG module which contains data is called a leaf, and each leaf is associated with a well-defined data type.
 The relationship between these leaves are modeled using elements such as containers, lists, grouping, choice etc. The entire YANG model can be visualized as a tree using helpful tools such as pyang.
 YANG models also outline a way to encode into popular serialization formats such as JSON, CBOR and XML in {{RFC9254}}.
 -->

 Logically, to model SenML format into a YANG model, the measurements can be designed as YANG lists and each SenML record is a grouping containing leaves of SenML fields and values {{RFC9254}}.
-Additional constraints and rules can be added to the model ensure conformance with SenML specification.
+Additional constraints and rules can be added to the model ensuring conformance with SenML specification.
 Visually it can be represented as follows:

 |---